Why Pearson Orthodontics?

 Can I wear braces if I have crowns or missing teeth?

 Yes, a tooth with a crown moves just like a tooth with a simple filling.
-When teeth are missing, orthodontic treatment can help align the remaining teeth you have.
+If you have missing teeth, orthodontic treatment can help align the remaining ones you have.

 Why should I choose an orthodontic specialist?

 Orthodontic treatment not only changes your teeth, but it can alter your entire facial structure.
 It’s essential for the treatment to be completed properly.
-Orthodontic specialists undergo extensive and specialized training to deliver professional treatment options that get results.
+Orthodontic specialists undergo extensive and specialized training to deliver professional treatment that gets results.

 Testimonials